lostintime/node-typematcher/README.md

 const isTwo = (val: any): val is "two" => val === "two" const isOneOrTwo = (val: any): val is OneOrTwo => isOne(val) || isTwo(val)

-// Removing one of match cases handlers will cause a compilation error (exhaustive check) const r1: number = match("one" as OneOrTwo, caseWhen(isOne, () => 1).
+// Removing one of match cases handlers will cause a compilation error (exhaustive matching) const r1: number = match("one" as OneOrTwo, caseWhen(isOne, () => 1).
   caseWhen(isTwo, () => 2)